reusserl/imscp/gui/module/iMSCP/Dev/README.md

 php imscp.php imscp:development:mode enable
 ```

-**Note:** Enabling development mode will also clear your module configuation
+**Note:** Enabling development mode will also clear your module configuration
 cache, to allow safely updating dependencies and ensuring any new configuration
 is picked up by your application.